-Applications to the graduate program in English are accepted between 15 August and 15 January for entrance in September.
-All documents must be received by the Graduate Coordinator by 15 January of each year.
-It is not possible to begin graduate studies in English at McGill in January.
+Applications to the graduate program in English are accepted between 15 August and 15 January for entrance in the following fall term (September).
+It is not possible to begin graduate studies in English at McGill in the winter term (January).

 Application and Required Documents